10 Sep Final Results for the Year Ended 31 December 2019

 Our application of materiality

-We consider these two benchmarks to be the most significant determinant of the company’s financial performance used by shareholders.
-Until the company finds a suitable investment, it will be non-revenue generating and so we have based our assessment of materiality on total expenses and loss before tax to reflect activity during the period.
+We consider this benchmark to be the most significant determinant of the company’s financial performance used by shareholders.
+Until the company finds a suitable investment, it will be non-revenue generating therefore we have based our assessment of materiality on total expenses to reflect activity carried out during the period.

-We set performance materiality at 65% of overall financial statement materiality.
+We set performance materiality at 70% of materiality for the financial statements as a whole.

 An overview of the scope of our audit